IngmarBitter/defenders/md/LastThings/AfterDeath.md

 * Doing good and seeking honor will lead to eternal life.
 * Doing evil will lead to tribulation and anguish.

+## Heavenly rewards & treasures

+### 1 Corinthians 3:12-15 eternal rewards for kingdom work
+!!!
+    10 According to the grace of God which has been given to me, as a wise master builder, I have laid the foundation, but another builds on it.
+Now let each one take heed how he builds on it.
+11 For **no one can lay another foundation than that which was laid, which is Jesus Christ**.
+12 Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, or stubble, 13 each one’s work will be revealed.
+For the Day will declare it, because it will be revealed by fire, and the fire will test what sort of work each has done.
+14 **If anyone’s work which he has built on the foundation endures, he will receive a reward**.
+15 **If anyone’s work is burned, he will suffer loss.
+But he himself will be saved, still going through the fire**.

+* Jesus is the foundation that ensures we get to heaven.
+* What we build on that foundation can yield additional heavenly rewards, for enduring works precious to God's kingdom, or yield nothing, for works that are not enduring.
+  * Likely that means works that contribute to growing God's kingdom on earth are rewarded and everything else is irrelevant.

 ### Matthew 6:19-21 Store up treasures in heaven
 !!!
     19 “Do not store up for yourselves treasures on earth where moth and rust destroy and where thieves break in and steal.
 20 But **store up for yourselves treasures in heaven**, where neither moth nor rust destroys and where thieves do not break in nor steal,